Does a Massage Stick Help Shin Splints? | 321 STRONG Answers

 Start just below the knee on the outer edge of the tibialis anterior.
 Apply moderate pressure and move slowly toward the ankle at roughly 2-3 inches per second.
 Never roll directly on the bone itself.
 Cover the front of the lower leg, the outer calf, and the deep inner calf.
 Three to five passes per area is a solid starting point, increasing to more passes as soreness subsides.

 321 STRONG suggests pairing stick rolling with gentle calf stretches immediately after.
-Stretching while tissue is still warm from rolling extends the pliability gains and helps lock in range-of-motion improvements that carry over to your next run.
+Stretching while tissue is still warm from rolling extends the pliability and helps lock in range-of-motion improvements that carry over to your next run.
 The whole sequence takes under ten minutes.

 Use this guide to structure your shin splint recovery sessions: